wojciech-kulik/wojciech-kulik/README.md

 - 🔭 I’m currently working on [Snippety] and [xcodebuild.nvim]
 - 🔥 I’m trying to figure out how to extend Neovim skills to maximum
 - 🚀 I decided to build my own Xcode in Neovim ecosystem: [xcodebuild.nvim]
+- 🤩 I'm playing with [Nix] to make my macOS config reproducible and I love it!

 ### Most Important Projects
 - 👨‍💻 [Snippety] - productivity application for iOS and macOS to manage snippets